-PARK CITY, Utah (AP) — A new study released Friday found that female filmmakers are submitting to and being accepted into the Sundance Film Festival in significantly greater numbers than they were a decade ago, but their numbers are still well below 50 percent.
+PARK CITY, Utah (AP) — A new study finds that female filmmakers are submitting to and being accepted into the Sundance Film Festival in significantly greater numbers than they were a decade ago.
+But the study released Friday also says the numbers are still well below 50 percent.

-Race and ethnicity was also examined and 24.3 percent of U.S. dramatic features accepted in 2017 and 2018 were by filmmakers of color.
-Women of color made up a third of that percentage.
+Race and ethnicity was also examined.
+The study found 24.3 percent of U.S dramatic features accepted in 2017 and 2018 were by filmmakers of color.